jlips24/CryptoDisplay/README.md

 # CryptoDisplay
-An HTML file with JavaScript to display information about different cryptocurrencies
+A web-app to track the prices of cryptocurrencies